How should I care for my gear?

 Clean out any remaining debris from metal components by using compressed air to blow out dust, dirt and any other debris from their moving parts.

-If excessive amounts of fibers or hair get caught in your hook side velcro, use a regular dinner fork to remove the majority of it, and simply remove any remaining with your fingers.
-This will ensure your velcro continues to function properly.
+If excessive amounts of fibers or hair get caught in your hook attachment side, use a regular dinner fork to remove the majority of it, and simply remove any remaining with your fingers.
+This will ensure your hook and loop continues to function properly.

 What is best after the water or beach?